redhat-cop/ocp4-helpernode/README.md

 # OCP4 Helper Node

-> :heavy_exclamation_mark: *Red Hat support cannot assist with problems with the tool* For issues please open a GitHub issue
+> :heavy_exclamation_mark: *Red Hat support cannot assist with problems with this Repo*.
+For issues please open a GitHub issue

 This playbook helps set up an "all-in-one" node, that has all the infrastructure/services in order to install OpenShift 4.
 After you run the playbook, you'll be ready to begin the installation process.